ZazaMastro/Launch-Curtain/README.md

 Launch Curtain is a Decky Loader plugin for Windows.

+This plugin is a Windows exclusive, so if you are on Linux it's not gonna work.

 It shows a clean fullscreen loading screen when you start a game from Steam Big Picture, so desktop flashes, launchers, and awkward PC windows stay out of the way.